DETAILED ACTION

 However, Humphreys teaches importing the cluster of interest into the central orchestrator; (Col 7, lines 24 – 29: “The service broker creates a deployment manifest (220).
 As described above, the service broker can generate the deployment manifest based on a release template for the cluster and a cloud computing platform on which the cluster will be deployed.
 The deployment manifest defines the components and properties of the cluster to be deployed.”)
 The citation discloses the deployment/importing of the cluster.

-It would have been obvious to one of ordinary skills in the art before the effective filing date of the claimed invention to add the retrieve, from the managed Kubernetes platform, an administrative manifest including one or more administrative artifacts; and deploy the administrative artifacts to the cluster to enable the central orchestrator to communicate securely with the managed Kubernetes platform and deploy and manage application workloads on the cluster, as taught in Humphreys’s invention into Gupta’s invention because this enabling the orchestration of multiple clusters from a single interface.
+It would have been obvious to one of ordinary skills in the art before the effective filing date of the claimed invention to add the providing credentials collected during the registering to the PSM retrieve; ...... importing the cluster of interest into the central orchestrator; and performing platform specific management tasks on the cluster of interest via the central orchestrator, as taught in Humphreys’s invention into Gupta’s invention because this enabling the orchestration of multiple clusters from a single interface.
 By performing platform management tasks through central orchestrator, the system can ensure consistency and improve the efficiency and scalability of managing complex environments.

 However, Singh teaches Instantiating, within the central orchestrator, a platform-specific microservice (PSM) provisioned with platform-specific logic and tooling, (e.g. 9 – Col 3, lines 4 – 14: “The computer network administered by the service provider may provide a plurality of solutions to tenants, where each solution of the plurality of solutions includes a plurality of microservices.
 Each microservice may independently define object types, entities, remote procedure calls (RPCs) to modify objects, or any combination thereof.
 In this way, each microservice may, in some examples, expose many object types.
 To provide role-based access control (RBAC) in the computer network having the plurality of microservices, at least one custom role may be created by a service provider.”)
 The citation discloses the concept of having multiple microservices, wherein each microservice has their own object types, entities/logic and tooling, to help the tenant access different solutions that are provided by the service provider.

-..... an administrative manifest indicative of one or more administrative artifacts (e.g. 40 – Col 14, lines 19 – 32: “In addition to creating custom roles, controller 20 may also, in some cases, modify existing roles stored by storage device 22.
+..... an administrative manifest including one or more administrative artifacts (e.g. 40 – Col 14, lines 19 – 32: “In addition to creating custom roles, controller 20 may also, in some cases, modify existing roles stored by storage device 22.
 In some examples, controller 20 is further configured to receive, from user interface 30, data indicative of a modification of the role.
 The data indicative of the modification may, in some cases, be coded in a human-readable data serialization language such as YAML or JSON Controller 20 may modify the role based on the data indicative of the modification.
 To modify the role based on the data indicative of the modification, controller 20 is configured to add at least one capability to the set of capabilities associated with the role, remove at least one capability of the set of capabilities associated with the role, or any combination thereof.”)
 The citation discloses the concept of describing data that represents or refers to another object rather than containing it directly.

-It would have been obvious to one of ordinary skills in the art before the effective filing date of the claimed invention to add the Instantiating, within the central orchestrator, a platform-specific microservice (PSM) provisioned with platform-specific logic and tooling; ....... administrative manifest indicative of one or more administrative artifacts, as taught in Singh’s invention into Gupta’s invention because the microservice with its own functioning would help the system to be more efficient and accurate communication and deployment operations.
+It would have been obvious to one of ordinary skills in the art before the effective filing date of the claimed invention to add the Instantiating, within the central orchestrator, a platform-specific microservice (PSM) provisioned with platform-specific logic and tooling; ....... an administrative manifest including one or more administrative artifacts, as taught in Singh’s invention into Gupta’s invention because the microservice with its own functioning would help the system to be more efficient and accurate communication and deployment operations.
 In addition, with the combine of data indicative of a modification of the role, would enable the microservice within the central orchestration to obtain only data or information needed to locate those artifacts, rather than transferring the full artifact data, which helps to improve system efficiency by reducing the data transfer overhead when connecting to and managing remote clusters.

 Regarding claim 9, the claim is an information handling system claim that having similar limitations cited in claim 1.
 Thus, claim 9 is also rejected under the same rational as cited in the rejection of rejected claim 1.